tanpinghua/bustapi/about.md

 permalink: /about/
 ---

-This is a mini blog to share project and guides for Raspberry Pi related project.
+A mini blog on Raspberry Pi related projects.

 ### Contact me